A vision board is a powerful tool to help you create your dream life.

 Remember that you are in control of your destiny and can manifest any outcome you imagine!

-Once you have collected enough photos, it’s time to make your vision board!
+Once you have collected enough photos, words, and magazine images, it’s time to bring everything together and start gluing!

-Your vision of your ideal life shouldn’t be focused on “stuff” so much as on how you want to FEEL.
+Your vision of your ideal life shouldn’t be focused on “stuff” so much, but instead on how you want to FEEL.

-That’s why I like to add words to my vision board that describe how I want to feel, such as: “joyful,” “abundant,” “powerful,” “fearless,” “loved,” “strong,” “healthy,” “loving,” or “financially free.”
+That’s why I like to add to my poster board words representing my goals that describe how I want to feel, such as: “joyful,” “abundant,” “powerful,” “fearless,” “loved,” “strong,” “healthy,” “loving,” or “financially free.”

-Take some time to create a list of words that describe how you want to feel.
+Take some time to come up with a list of words or inspiring quotes that describe how you want to feel.
 You can search for these words in your magazines or write them yourself.

-Add them to your vision board in a visually attractive way.
+As you create your vision board, mix these words in with the images in a visually attractive way.
 This will help you keep your motivation high even when the world around you is in chaos.

 To get the full benefit from your vision board, it’s important for you to place it somewhere you can see it every day.
 I recommend taking a few minutes to look over your vision board at least once or twice a day.